superluminal-jp/voice-agent/docs/ARCHITECTURE.md

 ### VoiceAgent Component Structure

-The application follows a single-component architecture where `VoiceAgent.tsx` is the primary component.
+The application follows a modular component architecture where `VoiceAgent.tsx` is the primary component that orchestrates multiple sub-components and custom hooks.

 ```
 VoiceAgent Component